 When a person passes away in Virginia, probate will most likely have to occur unless the person has transferred their assets into a trust.
 Probate is a complicated process — and it can easily become overwhelming for those left behind.

 You are already going through a loss when your loved one passes away, and the last thing you most likely want to deal with is handling their estate and filing accountings with the Commissioner of Accounts.
-At the Law Office of Deborah N. Arthur, we are here to help you get through the process as quickly and easily as possible.
+At the Law Office of Rebecca L. Evans, we are here to help you get through the process as quickly and easily as possible.